leonbytec/Mini-L2-Simulator/README.md

 ==================

-Mini L2 Simulator is a tiny, educational project that models a very simple optimistic rollup on top of an L1-like chain.
+Mini L2 Simulator is a tiny, educational project that models a very simple optimistic-rollup style system on top of an L1-like chain.

 The goal is not to be production-ready, but to provide a small codebase to play with concepts such as: